-1.6 Honours+ during Covid-19
+1.6 Honours+ During Covid-19

-Due to the measures surrounding Covid-19, Honours+ will look slightly different in the coming period than during previous years.
+Due to any potential future measures surrounding Covid-19, Honours+ may look slightly different in the coming period than during previous years.

 At the start of Honours+, most components of the programme, such as workshops and central/informal events are planned to take physically place at EDLAB's Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants (such as team meetings).